Application Anxiety? Read our field guide to joining MDS in 2023

 Because of the different Alert Levels between regions, the Learning Recognition system looks a little different for students in Auckland, compared to those outside of Auckland.

-- To get a certificate endorsement this year, students need 46 credits at Merit or Excellence level, instead of the usual 50.
-Auckland students will need 44 credits.
+- To receive a Certificate Endorsement, you will need 46 credits at Merit or Excellence level, instead of the usual 50.

-- To get a course endorsement this year, students need 12 credits at Merit or Excellence level in a course, rather than 14.
-Students will still need to achieve at least 3 credits in externals and 3 in internals.
+- Course Endorsements would require 12 credits at Achieved or Merit or Excellence level in a course, rather than 14 – though students would still need to achieve at least 3 credits from external assessment and 3 from internal assessment (where these requirements usually apply).

 Find out more about how a course endorsement can help you to expedite your application in the Discretionary Entrance section below.